-The development of international standards for pathologists reporting cancers remains the ICCR's core business.
-Each dataset incorporates contemporary morphologic and molecular standards from partner organisations that include the International Agency on Cancer Research (IARC), World Health Organization (WHO), the Union for International Cancer Control (UICC) TNM, and the American Joint Committee on Cancer (AJCC), as well as specialty pathology societies from fields such as gynaecological, urological, breast, paediatric and head and neck pathology, amongst others.
-The datasets serve as a bridge between the standard developers and the global pathology community.
+The development of international standards for pathologists reporting cancers is the ICCR's core business and the Dataset Steering Committee (DSC) and various Dataset Authoring Committees (DAC) have had a busy and productive year.
+The ICCR is indebted to the Chairs and members of these committees for their invaluable work on developing and updating the datasets, each of which incorporates contemporary morphologic and molecular standards from partner organisations.
+These include global standard setters such as the International Agency on Cancer Research (IARC), the WHO, the Union for International Cancer Control (UICC) TNM, and the American Joint Committee on Cancer (AJCC), as well as specialty pathology societies from fields such as gynaecological, urological, breast, paediatric and head and neck pathology, among others.
+Synthesis of these standards and input from our expert DAC members from around the world enable the ICCR datasets serve as a bridge between the standard developers and the global pathology community.

-The ICCR has 61 published datasets to date, including datasets for the top ten solid tumours worldwide.
-Four ICCR datasets have also been updated in the last 12 months to reflect the latest WHO Classification of Tumours and TNM staging, and a further 27 updates are in progress.
-More than 55 articles related to the ICCR datasets or work of the ICCR in peer-reviewed journals have been published.
+The ICCR has 62 published datasets to date, including datasets for the top ten solid tumours worldwide.
+Eleven ICCR datasets have also been updated in the last 12 months to reflect the latest WHO Classification of Tumours and TNM staging, and a further 12 updates are in progress.
+Eight new datasets are also in development.
+More than 60 articles related to the ICCR datasets or work of the ICCR in peer-reviewed journals have been published.